redox-os/website/content/faq.en.md

 ## Which are the Redox variants?

-Redox has some variants for each task, take a look at them below:
+Redox has some variants for a group of tasks, take a look at them below:

 - `minimal` - The most minimal variant with a basic system without network support.
 Aimed for embedded devices, very old computers, testers and developers.